Reverse Osmosis Purification Process

 Reverse Osmosis (RO) is the most effective and economical way to provide your family or employees with a high-quality drinking water straight to your faucet.

 It's a process by which water molecules are forced by your household water pressure through a semipermeable membrane.
-Contaminants are rinsed to the drain while your high quality filtered water is stored in the holding tank.
+Contaminants are rejected and rinsed to the drain while your high quality, filtered water is stored in the holding tank.

 How Does FreePurity Reverse Osmosis System Filter The Water: